Michael4170/Overwatch-Server-Admin-Toolkit/Commands.md

 `!ow menu` (aliases `gui`, `admin`) opens the in-game admin menu on your client.
 Tier 1.

+Also bound to **numpad minus** by default, rebindable in the game's keybind settings.
+The key works while you control a character — not on the deploy or loading screen, where `/ow menu` still does.
+Pressing it submits `!ow menu` for you, so it is audited identically.

 Three columns:

 **Left — panels.** *Admins* lists the configured roster with tiers. *Bans* lists active